 – work on the technical aspects of climbing, descending and braking with your coach,

 – verify that the training to date is on target,

 – identify strengths and weaknesses to address in the remaining time available.

-At the end of the race, your coach will debrief the experience with you and make suggestions for the next year.
+At the end of the period, your coach will debrief the experience with you and make suggestions for the next year.

 €100 one-off set-up fee

 €350 per day for riding with the coach (plus travel expenses, if any).
 This fee can be split between several riders if you come together.